-Cardiac CT is a valuable complementary imaging of method because the limitations of echocardiography described above.
+Cardiac CT is a valuable complementary imaging method because of the limitations of echocardiography described above.
 Any CT finding suggestive of IE is accepted as an imaging major criterion in the 2023 Duke ISCVID IE criteria (5).
-CT is than TEE for more sensitive detecting pseudoaneurysms whereas TEE is better for identifying prosthetic valve vegetations.
+CT is more sensitive than TEE for detecting pseudoaneurysms whereas TEE is better for identifying prosthetic valve vegetations.

 CT has a limited role in CIED endocarditis.
-Most valve prosthetic heart types and pacemaker/intracardiac defibrillator leads cause only limited artefacts on CT.
+Most prosthetic heart valve types and pacemaker/intracardiac defibrillator leads cause only limited artefacts on CT.
 In contrast, pacemaker/intracardiac defibrillators generators, shock coils, and Björk-Shiley valves cause extensive artefacts.
 Moreover, technical issues-such as inhomogeneous contrast enhancement of right heart structures-can prevent satisfactory visualization of pacemaker leads and thus decrease CT sensitivity for detecting CIED endocarditis.